 3.

 Three Scientific Committee members with expertise in the interested guest editors’ topic evaluate the proposals.
 Once the request is approved, the guest editors should develop their theme with the appropriate authors.
 After the initial approval of a special issue featuring either one guest editor or two guest editors, the Art Style Magazine may put out a call for papers proposal and select more contributions.
 The edition must have at least six approved articles to be published.
 Consideration should be given to extending the call for papers, the estimated date for publication, or even cancellation.
 In case of cancellation, articles already submitted are invited to be published in the main issues of the journal within the established periodicity.
-For this purpose, the guest editors should establish the time frame they consider necessary to accomplish the essential steps under their responsibility.
+For this purpose, the guest editors should establish the time frame necessary to accomplish the essential steps under their responsibility.
 By setting this time frame, the guest editors can collaborate to establish the deadline for papers submission and the publication schedule of the special issue in question, within the general guidelines of the Art Style Magazine‘s internal editorial production regulations.

 4.